nansencenter/nextsim/README.md

 * Mac OSX:
   * GUI: open Doxygen.app file
   * command line: same as ubuntu
-  * NB doxygen is not fully functional on Mac OSX but GUI could still be used to create a config file to run with docker
+  * NB doxygen is not fully functional on Mac OSX (graphviz not working correctly) but GUI could still be used to create a config file to run with docker